cepdnaclk/e18-co227-Smart-Inventory-Management-System-Group-B/docs/README.md

 ## Introduction

-### The features of the system aim to solve the following problems
+### The features of the system aim to solve the following problems</br>

 #### Problem 1: Loosing track of items available in the laboratory
 Solution: Maintain an inventory in the system

 #### Problem 2: Scheduling the resources in the lab
-Solution: Allow students/ lecturers to make reservations online for a particuar station of the lab
+Solution: Allow students/ lecturers to make reservations online for a particuar station in the lab

 #### Problem 3: Maintaining the resources in the lab
 Solution: Send scheduled reminders to the technical officers in charge of the lab